-Research Fellow: Applications are invited for a postdoctoral research fellow to work with Dr Agelos Georgakopoulos and his group within the framework of the ERC Starting Grant project "Random Graph Geometry and Convergence".
-The ideal candidate will have a strong background on random discrete structures, percolation theory, random walks on graphs or groups, or enumerative and analytic combinatorics.
+Research Fellow: Applications are invited for a postdoctoral research fellow to work with Dr Sebastian Vollmer and his group within the framework of the Alan Turing Institute’s project on using data science for emergency departments.
+The ideal candidate will have a strong background in data science and/or related fields.

-Applicants should arrange for three referees to send letters of recommendation to Ann Hume (Departmental Secretary for Mathematics) to this email address: mathematicsPA@warwick.ac.uk before the closing date.
+Unless otherwise stated, applicants should arrange for three referees to send letters of recommendation to the Departmental Secretary for Mathematics to this email address: mathematicsPA@warwick.ac.uk before the closing date.

 The post reference number should be quoted in all correspondence.